askanexpert/slack-bot/README.md

 # AskAnExpert Slack Bot
-- Slack bot for AskAnExpert Project (Part of Core Platform)
-- Enables real time chat with industry leading experts empowered by Slack.
-- This bot involves wallet address queries, token transactions and user creation
+This is a Slack bot for AskAnExpert Project (Part of Core Platform) It enables real time chat with industry leading experts empowered by Slack.
+This bot involves wallet address queries, token transactions and user creation and uses the [BotKit](https://github.com/howdyai/botkit) framework.
+If following [this]() tutorial, make sure you read the Tutorial section of Notes

 # Running Instructions
 Start localtunnel using the following commands